MohammedBoure/Shoppica-BackEnd/docs/en/payment.md

 - Endpoints for adding (`POST /payments`), retrieving a specific payment (`GET /payments/<int:payment_id>`), and retrieving payments by order (`GET /payments/order/<int:order_id>`) require session-based authentication, enforced by the `@session_required` decorator, which checks for a valid `user_id` in the session.
 - Endpoints for updating (`PUT /payments/<int:payment_id>`), deleting (`DELETE /payments/<int:payment_id>`), and retrieving all payments (`GET /payments`) require admin privileges, enforced by the `@admin_required` decorator.
 - The `PaymentManager` class handles all database interactions for payment-related operations.
+- Unlike other APIs (e.g., Order Items), there are no ownership checks for payments; any authenticated user can access or add payments, while only admins can update, delete, or retrieve all payments.

+## Logging
+- Logging is configured with `logging.basicConfig(level=logging.INFO)` for debugging and error tracking.

 ---